 Part of the Great Florida Birding Trail, Rotary Park has a rugged trail that is less than one mile long and passes through uplands & salt marshes.
 Possible wildlife sightings include gopher tortoises, alligators, snakes and a large variety of wading & migratory birds.
 At times, sections of this trail may be under water, particularly during the rainy season, so visitors should wear appropriate footwear.

 Also at Rotary Park is a trail known as the Glover Bight Trail.
 This is a boardwalk, so it is wheelchair accessible; it passes through mangrove wetlands and ends at Glover Bight.
 Glover Bight is a broad area of oyster bars & shallow flats that is a good area to view wading birds, especially during low tide.
 Both trails have observation towers that people can climb to get a bird’s eye view of the area.
-(Note: as of 2011 the tower at Rotary Park is no longer open to the public...as of 2017, unfortunately, there has no meanigful progress on revamping or replacing the tower) A good time of day to come to the park is early in the morning.
+(Note: as of 2011 the tower at Rotary Park is no longer open to the public...as of 2018, unfortunately, there has no meaningful progress on revamping or replacing the tower) A good time of day to come to the park is early in the morning.
 Walk quietly for the best chance to see wildlife.
-Please keep in mind these are nature trails so no running, biking, or dogs are permitted on the trails.
+Please keep in mind these are nature trails so NO running, biking, or dogs are permitted on the trails.

 Rotary Bird Sightings